simeononsecurity/simeononsecurity.ch/content/articles/privacy-com-virtual-debit-cards-security-privacy/index.en.md

 2. **Create a Virtual Card**: Once your account is linked, you can create a virtual card.
 You can customize the card with a nickname, spending limit, and set it for single or multiple-use.

 3. **Make Purchases**: Use the virtual card details to make online purchases.
-The card is authorized for the specific amount, and once used, it cannot be charged again, ensuring your financial information remains secure.
+The card is authorized for the specific amount, and once used, it can't be charged again, ensuring your financial information remains secure.

 4. **Card Controls**: You can modify or pause any virtual card at any time.
 If you suspect a compromised merchant or want to stop recurring charges, you have full control.